kraemer-raimund/isbn-kata/refactoring-legacy-code-kata.md

 > # This kata is still work in progress.
 Please try the TDD implementation variant for now.

+In this kata, the code base already fulfills all of the requirements of the [TDD implementation variant](tdd-implementation-kata.md), but the code smells.

 ## Refactoring Goal

 - No static utils.